flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180820-online-ivy-league-degree.md

     *   Visit campus twice before degree.
   card_citation: ''
 card_3:
-  card_text: "> a\x1CWhen youa\x19re working and raising a family or youa\x19re part of the sandwich generation, it really makes it very difficult to get through the 30 to 36 courses needed to get an undergraduate degree.
-And ita\x19s not terribly affordable.a\x1D\n> \n> Nora E. Lewis, vice dean of professional and liberal education at the University of Pennsylvania"
+  card_text: "> ax1CWhen youax19re working and raising a family or youax19re part of the sandwich generation, it really makes it very difficult to get through the 30 to 36 courses needed to get an undergraduate degree.
+And itax19s not terribly affordable.ax1Dn> n> Nora E. Lewis, vice dean of professional and liberal education at the University of Pennsylvania"
   card_citation: ''
 card_4:
   card_text: >-